RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

 This allowed full 1Gbps capacity between any host and use of VLAN separation for security purposes, for example DMZ for front servers.
 This setup was optimal from the cost perspective at that time, but we faced three problems:

-  - latency: 1Gpbs was not enough, it would take 10ms to transfer 1MB user profile from database (Cassandra in that time)
+  - latency: 1Gpbs was not enough, it would take 10ms to transfer a 1MB user profile from a database (Cassandra at that time)
   - scalability: inability to expand the stack beyond design, bottlenecking when connecting stacks
   - availability:  our stack was lacking [HA/MLAG](https://en.wikipedia.org/wiki/Multi-chassis_link_aggregation_group), if we lost a switch, then we would have lost servers connected to that switch